Islandora-Devops/migrate_7x_claw/README.md

 - PDF
 - Binary

-If you want some sample Basic Image objects with metadata made from stock forms, check out this zip file that you can use with islandora_zip_batch_importer.
+If you want some sample Basic Image objects with metadata made from stock forms, check out [this zip file](docs/examples/sample_objects.zip) that you can use with `islandora_zip_batch_importer`.
 All the images were obtained from [Pexels](https://www.pexels.com/) and are free to use for personal or business purposes, with the original photographers attributed in the MODS.

 ## Installation